MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-Q-Equipment-Construction-Materials-Specifications-Approval/part-162-Engineering-Equipment/subpart-162.050-Pollution-Prevention-Equipment/section-162.050-15.md

 ##### § 162.050-15 Designation of facilities. #####

-Link to an amendment published at 89 FR 76704, Sept.
-18, 2024.

-(a) Each request for designation as a facility authorized to perform approval tests must be submitted to the Commandant (CG-ENG-3), Attn: Systems Engineering Division, U.S. Coast Guard Stop 7509, 2703 Martin Luther King Jr. Avenue, SE., Washington, DC 20593-7509.
+(a) Each request for designation as a facility authorized to perform approval tests must be submitted to the Commandant (CG-ENG) according to § 159.005-1 of this subchapter.

 (b) Each request must include the following: